SuavisLiu/Stochastic-Chemical-Kinetics/README.md

 ## Next Reaction

-* nextReaction.py contains the following main function.
+** nextReaction.py contains the following main function. **

 Inspired by Bill

 This is the funciton of Next Reaction algorithm.
 It will simulate Xt, the number of compounds in the reactions.

-* Arguments
+** Arguments **
 x0: vector of size of number of different types of compounds.
 Intial status.
 jps: set of vectors of same size of x0.
 Jumps of the reactions.
 kap: vector of size of number of reactions.
 Stores the reaction rate.
 T: (type = float) final time of the reaction

-* return
+** Returns **
 x: the list that contains all steps for the reactions
 t: a list of jump time

 ## Gillespie Algorithm

-    * gillespie.py contains the following main function.
+** gillespie.py contains the following main function. **

 This is the funciton of Gillespie' algorithm.
 It will simulate Xt, the number of compounds in the reactions.

-    * Arguments
+** Arguments **
 x0: vector of size of number of different types of compounds.
 Intial status.
 jps: set of vectors of same size of x0.
 Jumps of the reactions.
 kap: vector of size of number of reactions.
 Stores the reaction rate.
 T: (type = float) final time of the reaction
 r: number of possible reactions
 n: numebr of different kinds of compounds

-    * return
+** Returns **
 x: the list that contains all steps for the reactions
 t: a list of jump time

 ## Tau Leaping algorithm

-    tau_leap.py contains the following main function.
+** tau_leap.py contains the following main function. **

    This is the funciton of tau leaping algorithm.
    It will simulate Xt, the number of compounds in the reactions.

    * Arguments
     x0: vector of size of number of different types of compounds.
 Intial status.
     jps: set of vectors of same size of x0.
 Jumps of the reactions.
     kap: vector of size of number of reactions.
 Stores the reaction rate.